montahabouezzed-sys/Tech-Cyber-News-Fetcher/README.md

 - Link
 - Publication date

-2. CVE Vulnerability Feed
+2. Vulnerability Feed
-The script fetches the latest CVEs using a public JSON API.
+The script fetches the latest known vulnerabilities.

 3. Error Handling
 If a feed is unavailable, the script prints a clean error message and continues.